-Our mission at Qrious is to make sure that our customers are at the leading edge of new technologies, and harnessing innovation to meet the needs of their customers, so they remain relevant and ahead of the competition.
+Our mission at Qrious is to make sure that our customers are at the leading edge of new technologies, and harnessing innovation to meet the needs of their customers, so that they remain relevant and ahead of the competition.

-Our name.
-Our look and feel, and the way we do things.
+Our name, our look and feel, and the way we do things.
 We’ve always put people at the heart of what we do and we’re always learning and exploring.
 Some of the technologies we use now didn’t exist ten years ago, and the same will be true in the future.
 That means that some solutions aren’t yet out there, haven’t entered the mainstream or simply haven’t been thought of.

 Because we need to, and so do you.

 With the dawn of a new decade we’ve had plenty to reflect on after nearly ten years in business.
 Much has changed in that time, not least the way customers interact with businesses of all shapes and sizes.